avantifellows/quiz-frontend/README.md

 #### Production

-- Copy `.env.example` to `.env.production.local` and set the appropriate values of the environment variables.
+- Copy `.env.example` to `.env.production` and set the appropriate values of the environment variables.

 - Run the following command